sagemath/sagewiki_to_gh-2022-10-10/days22/dokchitser.md

 == Computational projects ==

-There will be many small problems and larger assignments to play with, illustrating all the concepts and conjectures from the course
+There will be many small problems and larger assignments to play with, illustrating all the concepts and conjectures from the course.